 This international review found higher rates of everyday discrimination, mental distress, depression, PTSD, suicidal ideation, and death by suicide, and lower levels of social and emotional support, among LGBTQ military personnel compared to their non-LGBTQ counterparts (Blosnich et al., 2012; Blosnich et al., 2014; Blosnich & Silenzio, 2013; Cochran et al., 2013; Lehavot et al., 2014; Tucker et al., 2018).
 These results are in line with mental health outcomes found in meta-analyses of civilian LGBTQ populations (King et al., 2008; Plöderl & Tremblay, 2015).

-Contrary to most literature on the topic, one Canadian study found no difference in recent depression between sexual minority and heterosexual service members (Scott et al., 2016); the authors note this positive finding may be due to the fact that Canadian policy was amended to allow and protect open LGB service over two decades ago.
+Contrary to most literature on the topic, one Canadian study found no difference in recent depression between sexual minority and heterosexual service members (Scott et al., 2016); the authors note this positive finding may be because Canadian policy was amended to allow and protect open LGB service over two decades ago.
 Such a result may reflect a more supportive military environment with less stigma and discrimination, or improved access to social support or coping skills, known to buffer the relationship of stigma on mental health (Hatzenbuehler, 2009; Meyer, 2003).
 US studies that do show a difference in mental health by sexual orientation may highlight the fact that US policies allowing open LGB service are fairly recent, having come into effect in 2011.
 An additional finding from this review is that transgender veterans had better psychological functionality and lower depressive symptoms than civilian transgender individuals (Hoy-Ellis et al., 2017).
-It may be the case that transgender veterans benefit from protective factors and services provided for ex-military personnel, such as VA care, that civilian veterans are not able to access.
+It may be the case that transgender veterans benefit from protective factors and services provided for ex-military personnel, such as VA care, that transgender civilians are not able to access.

 Consistent with Segal’s life course framework, disparities by gender and stage of life among sexual minorities may be present.
 GB servicemen have been found to be at lower risk for tobacco use and alcohol use than non-GB male peers (Delgado et al., 2016), while LB women veterans have been found to have a higher risk of tobacco, cannabis, and alcohol use than non-LB women peers (Blosnich et al., 2013; Browne, Dolan, Simpson, Fortney, & Lehavot, 2018; Lehavot et al., 2014).
 Research indicating that the military environment encourages “policing” of gender presentation, rewarding hypermasculinity among both men and women, may help explain such gender disparities (Poulin, Gouliquer, & McCutcheon, 2018).
-Indeed, female veterans, regardless of sexual orientation, have been found to have higher levels of both tobacco use and mental health disorders than active duty, reserve, national guard, and civilian women in the US (Lehavot, Hoerster, Nelson, Jakupcak, & Simpson, 2012).
+Indeed, female veterans, regardless of sexual orientation, have been found to have higher levels of both tobacco use and mental health disorders than active duty, reserve, National Guard, and civilian women in the US (Lehavot, Hoerster, Nelson, Jakupcak, & Simpson, 2012).
 It is possible that sexual minority identity, and being a woman in a male-dominated workplace, intersect to create unique stressors, leading to the use of coping behaviours such as substance use after service.

 The prevailing conceptual model explaining mental health disparities by sexual orientation situates gender as a possible moderator of the relationship between stressors and health (Meyer, 2003).
 Minority stress theory also recognises sexual minority sub-groups as possible moderators impacting health; however the articles reviewed here generally combine sexual minority sub-groups into a single LGB group.
 Significant mental health and life satisfaction disparities between bisexual compared to gay and lesbian individuals have been found among civilian populations (Plöderl & Tremblay, 2015; Wardecker, Matsick, Graham-Engeland, & Almeida, 2018).
 Furthermore, there is emerging evidence that bisexual veterans may experience higher rates of severe depression and PTSD than gay and lesbian veterans (McNamara, Lucas, Goldbach, Kintzle, & Castro, In press).
 Future research should consider possible sub-group disparities among LGBTQ military personnel.